 Best Mashed Potatoes

 Mashed potatoes are a classic side dish recipe that stand the test of time.
 They’re irresistibly creamy and buttery, making it hard to stop at one serving.
-Learn how to make homemade mashed potatoes perfectly, then serve them alongside my roasted balsamic chicken or crispy chicken thighs or on top of shepherd’s pie for the perfect cozy meal.
+Learn how to make homemade mashed potatoes perfectly, then serve them alongside my best prime rib recipe, crispy chicken thighs or turkey recipe for the perfect cozy meal.

 The only thing you have to decide is what vegetable or spud to use.
 Your options can range from mashed cauliflower (for a low-carb option), to mashed butternut squash, and mashed sweet potatoes.
 But today, I’m showing you how to perfect the iconic and original mashed potatoes recipe.